Matt-FTW/dotfiles/.github/COMMIT_MESSAGE_GUIDELINES.md

 Emojis are also allowed, always following the commit guidelines mention before.

 **Important:** If you are planning to use a custom commit message type other than the ones listed above, make sure to add it to this list so that others can understand it as well.
 Create a pull request to add it to this file.

+## Tools

+I recommend using [Commitizen](https://github.com/commitizen/cz-cli) in combination of an adapter such as [cz-git](https://github.com/Zhengqbbb/cz-git) for generating premade, customized and human-readable commit messages.

+If you wanna take a look, you have my config file for Commitizen [right here](../.czrc).